whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 I was taught growing up that the police's job is to keep people safe and enforce the law.
 But the riot police consistently protect the interests and possessions of the rich and powerful even when they are clearly violating the law.

 And who are the police protecting the rich and powerful from?
-Of course, they are protecting the rich and powerful from people who are angry about low wages, pollution, corruption, wars based on lies, and all the usual injustices in unhealthy nations.
+Of course, they protect the rich and powerful from people who are angry about low wages, pollution, corruption, wars based on lies, and all the usual injustices in unhealthy nations.
 The police are actually employed to scare people away from standing up for themselves, and to punish people for collectively seeking justice.

 This is what it means to live in an unfree, unhealthy nation: people are threatened and punished for seeking justice for themselves and their neighbors.